Stitch Fix Inc. (SFIX) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Baillie Gifford and Company with over 5.21 million shares valued at $306.03 million.
 The investor’s holdings represent 8.29% of the SFIX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 5.19 million shares valued at $304.74 million to account for 8.25% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 4.35 million shares representing 6.92% and valued at over $255.54 million, while Working Capital Advisors (UK) Ltd. holds 6.51% of the shares totaling 4.1 million with a market value of $240.56 million.

-The stock witnessed a -30.25% loss in the last 1 month and extending the period to 3 months gives it a 87.31%, and is -8.92% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.27% over the week and 9.61% over the month.
+The stock witnessed a -19.02% loss in the last 1 month and extending the period to 3 months gives it a 86.15%, and is 6.52% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.83% over the week and 8.70% over the month.

 Stitch Fix Inc. (SFIX) Analyst Forecasts